OpenCSGs/csghub-server/docker/spaces/builder/base/README.md

 ## Description
 These images will be referenced by the Dockerfile automatically generated for user applications in space.
 Different types and applications will have different base images.

-After the base image is generated, it will be pushed to the registry of the Chuanshen community (currently the `opencsg_space` namespace of `registry.cn-beijing.aliyuncs.com`)
+After the base image is generated, it will be pushed to the registry of the Chuanshen community (currently the `opencsg_public` namespace of `registry.cn-beijing.aliyuncs.com`)

 The naming format of the base image is as follows:

-`registry.cn-beijing.aliyuncs.com/opencsg_space/space-base:[python_version]-[cuda_version]`.
+`registry.cn-beijing.aliyuncs.com/opencsg_public/space-base:[python_version]-[cuda_version]`.

 For example:
-- `registry.cn-beijing.aliyuncs.com/opencsg_space/space-base:python3.10`
+- `registry.cn-beijing.aliyuncs.com/opencsg_public/space-base:python3.10`
-- `registry.cn-beijing.aliyuncs.com/opencsg_space/space-base:python3.10-cuda11.8.0`
+- `registry.cn-beijing.aliyuncs.com/opencsg_public/space-base:python3.10-cuda11.8.0`

 ## Build